-You're not here for a full recipe for Rainbow Nachos because nachos don't require a recipe beyond this: spread out some chips on a baking sheet, shower with shredded cheese, add any cooked steak or chicken, and heat under broiler until cheese melts, then add all the toppings.
+You're not here for a full recipe for Rainbow Nachos because nachos don't require a recipe beyond this: spread out some chips on a baking sheet, shower with shredded cheese, add optional cooked steak and/or chicken for omnivores, heat under broiler until cheese melts, then add all the toppings.

 Ok!
 So this is a shorter post than I thought.

 But actually.
 Those are general directions for nachos, and every time you follow them, you will get good nachos, and even if they're not good, they're still good because they're salty crunchy chips with melted cheese.
 You can, however, make GREAT nachos, with a little more detail, embedded within the instructions for Rainbow Nachos provided below, followed by a list of my favorite brands and shopping resources for ingredients and tools.